hashbang/admin-tools/doc/New_admin.md

 _TODO:_ lrvick ought to review this part, since I didn't do it myself.

-## ... to the DigitalOcean organisation
-- Create a DigitalOcean account, in the #! organisation.
-  _NOTE:_ You **must** wait for the invitation mail, otherwise the account is created outside the team.

-## ... to Dockerhub
-- Create a DockerHub account, ask an admin for access.

 ## ... to IRC oper

 Do this on both IRC servers (`sfo1.irc.hashbang.sh` and `lon1.irc.hashbang.sh`):

 1. `unset HISTFILE`